umich-its-container-service/TabPy-prototype/README.md

 Tracing that 2021 timeline back against the [Python support matrix](https://endoflife.date/python), it appears likely that the last time the Dockerfile was tested the base image `python:3` would have referred to Python v3.10 (or even v3.9).

-As such, attempting to work around the broken image build by using base image `python:3.10`.
-Using this approach fixes the build.
+Modifying `FROM` in the Dockerfile to use base image `python:3.10` results in a successful image build.

 ### Broken service startup